ybettan/image-composer/CUSTOMIZE_RHCOS.md

 ##### Initializing

-To get dnf working, you'll need to register with your RH account during kickstart or after deployment with subscription-manager register.
-This can also be done via the setting in the VM GUI (in the `About` section).

-Login has the form of `ybettan@redhat.com` and the password is the RedHat password (not Kerberos).

-***We will also need to install the RedHat CA to the machine.***

-Now we need to make sure to point to the RHEL yum repositories and using the CA on the machine
+We need to make sure to point to the RHEL yum repositories and using the CA on the machine
 ```
 export COREOS_ASSEMBLER_ADD_CERTS='y'
 export RHCOS_REPO="<...>"
 ```

 Initializing will clone the specified configuration repo, and create various directories/state such as the OSTree repository.

+Note:
+We might need to enable VPN and added the domain name to `/etc/hosts`.
+Try to run the command and add what's needed based on the error.

 ```
 cosa init --yumrepos "${RHCOS_REPO}" --variant rhel-9.2 --branch release-4.13 https://github.com/openshift/os.git